Safe, Affordable Dog and Cat Surgery in Pasadena, TX

 As a pet owner, you will more than likely have to put your pet through a surgical procedure at least once in their lifetime.
-Whether for a routine spay/neuter or a more complex procedure, you want to know that your pet is receiving the very best in veterinary medicine with the greatest compassion.
+Whether for a routine spay/neuter or a more complex dog and cat surgery in Pasadena, TX, you want to know that your pet is receiving the very best in veterinary medicine with the greatest compassion.
 At Spencer Animal Hospital, we’re an AAHA-accredited practice, meaning you can trust that our surgical procedures are top-of-the-line, and our veterinarians and technicians are trained to take the utmost care of your companion.

 Love the doctors and staff.
 They always give 110% of their care and time to my babies.

 Pet surgery is often recommended as a preventive measure and a treatment option.
 The preventive and corrective surgeries we perform include:

 - Brachycephalic nares surgery